Police are investigating possible link between California synagogue shooting suspect and nearby mosque fire

-As investigators search for answers in the deadly shooting at a California synagogue, police are taking extra steps to keep places of worship safe.
+(CNN) -- As investigators search for answers in the deadly shooting at a California synagogue, police are looking into a possible link between the suspected gunman and a fire at a nearby mosque.

-The San Diego Sheriff's Department has assigned deputies to religious centers throughout the weekend, according to the agency.

-At least one person was killed and several others wounded in a shooting at Congregation Chabad in Poway, north of San Diego, Poway Mayor Steve Vaus said.
+One person was killed and at least three others wounded in a shooting Saturday at Congregation Chabad in Poway, about 22 miles north of San Diego, according to authorities.

-"We encourage our communities to continue with scheduled events and other activities as normal," the department said in a news release.
+"We encourage our communities to continue with scheduled events and other activities as normal," the department said in a statement.
 "The suspect in the Poway incident today has been captured and we believe he acted alone."

+The suspect in custody has been identified as John Earnest, a 19-year-old student at California State University San Marcos.

+He was booked into San Diego Central Jail early Sunday on one count of first-degree murder and three counts of first-degree attempted murder, according to the San Diego Sheriff's Inmate Website.

 What happened in the synagogue

-Note: Correction: A previous version of this story misstated the age of Noya Dahan.